Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 #### Streaming Interface Data Width

-The streaming interface data width is kept at 128 bits to reduce read/write overhead while processing data.
+The streaming interface data width is kept at 128-bits to reduce read/write overhead while processing data.

 #### Frequency Selection

-AI Engine kernels are configured for `cint16 / 4bytes` and the streaming interface is at `128bit / 16bytes`.
-The frequency of the AI Engine array is 1.25 GHz and the data mover is kept at 312.5 MHz, maintaining a 1:4 ratio.
+AI Engine kernels are configured for `cint16 / 4bytes`, and the streaming interface is at `128bit / 16bytes`.
+The frequency of the AI Engine array is 1.25 GHz, and the data mover is kept at 312.5 MHz, maintaining a 1:4 ratio.

 </details>